sagemath/trac_to_gh/Issue 9161.md

 # Issue 9161: update nzmath optional package to 1.0 and post about this to NMBRTHY

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9161

 Original creator: was